Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9_yf4tON8MM.md

 ### Transcript

-> um any vulcan support no not currently
+> any vulcan support no not currently